 Kimberly is a registered Psychologist who has been with Interaction since 2015.
 Individual and group therapy, supporting families, staff teams and other stakeholders, along with positive behaviour support strategies is what Kimberly’s role involves on a regular basis.

 Kimberly is a registered Parenting Facilitator with ‘Circle of Security’ – a research based program focusing on the relationship between children and their parents, and how strengthening this connection can increase emotional security.
 She is consistently learning from peers and clients, and loves the variety of people she comes into contact with.

-Sharita has a Bachelor of Psychology from the University of Western Sydney, and is an AHPRA Registered Psychologist with 5 years’ experience.
+Sharita has a Bachelor of Psychology from the University of Western Sydney, and is an AHPRA Registered Psychologist.

-Working with the team at Interaction not only enables Sharita to apply her knowledge and skills to the general community who need it, but also learn additional skills and practices to support people with disability – helping them to improve their quality of life.
+Working with the team at Interaction enables Sharita to apply her knowledge and skills to support people with disability and help them to improve their quality of life.